 Divine Savior Healthcare has comfortable patient rooms for you and your family during labor.
 Comfortable seating for support people is available in each of our labor and delivery rooms and guest sleeping for one is available in our postpartum rooms as well.

 Plenty of options are on hand to help you go through labor in the most comfortable fashion possible with available hand-held massagers, birthing balls and luxurious massaging showers.

-In this stage of labor, provided there are no complications, you will be able to drink fluids, listen to music, walk around or do anything within reason to help keep you comfortable.
+In early labor, provided there are no complications, you will be able to listen to music, walk around, or do anything within reason to help keep you comfortable.
 If it appears that it would be helpful, your doctor may offer to assist your labor by “breaking your water.”
 You may also be offered Pitocin to help your labor progress.

 A small amount of your blood will be drawn for lab evaluations and your contractions will be monitored along with your baby’s heartbeat.
-If labor was induced or when you advance to active labor, an IV is usually started.
-An inserted IV does not necessarily mean that you will be receiving fluids, however it provides the medical staff with instantaneous access to provide you with medications in the event of a sudden emergency.
+An IV is usually started, but does not necessarily mean that you will be receiving fluids, however it provides the medical staff with instantaneous access to provide you with medications in the event of a sudden emergency.

 During active labor your body will reach a point where the contractions are stronger and more frequent.
 Some individuals choose to request IV pain medications, an epidural, intrathecal analgesia or continue with natural labor.
 The choice for pain relief is a private choice which is entirely up to you.
 Divine Savior Healthcare does not favor or recommend one pain relief choice over another and we will support the choice you make.

 Our Birthing Center does not require a certain minimum cervical dilation before you can request an epidural.
 We also recognize that there is no window of time in which the epidural must be placed.
 The choice to have an epidural will mean that you will be required to stay in your bed afterwards.